pvcraven/web-development-class/source/semester_1/01_HTML/03_html_tutorial/basic_html.rst

     :alt: First Web Page

-Now try the following code:
+Now try the following code with all the weird spaces and blank lines.
+(In the upper right, there's an icon that will appear allowing you to quickly copy the code.)

 .. code:: html